 Master of Public Administration

-Successful completion of thirty-six (36) semester hours of credit is required for the Master of Public Administration degree.
-All students accepted into this program must complete all requirements within six (6) calendar years.
+Successful completion of thirty-six (36) semester hours of credit is required for the Master of Public Administration with Concentration in Criminal Justice degree.
+Students typically complete the degree within four semesters.

 *To waive the GRE/GMAT/MAT/LSAT score report: